2007 Iranian arrest of Royal Navy personnel: Release

 Iranian President Mahmoud Ahmadinejad unexpectedly announced the release of the captives halfway through a long press conference on the afternoon of 4 April 2007.
 Ahmadinejad reiterated the statement that Iranian waters had been breached, and he praised the border guards who detained the British personnel.
 Abolqassem Amangah, commander of Iran's southwestern Maritime Border Patrol Guard was awarded the third degree medal of bravery for stopping the sailors.
-Ahmadinejad also criticised the British government for sending the mother of a child to the battlefield, and asked the government "not to prosecute them for their confessions."
-The release was announced after the British government supposedly sent a letter of apology to the Iranian government, accepting the breaching of their border, the illegal insertion of military units in Iran and the promise that Iranian territory would never be violated again.
+Ahmadinejad also criticised the British government for sending the mother of a child to the battlefield, and asked the government "not to prosecute them for their confessions".
+The release was announced after the British government supposedly sent a letter of apology to the Iranian government.
 However, the British government denies that such a letter exists, and says that the release was performed without any agreement from both sides.
 Despite British denial of such a letter, on 3 June 2009, during a televised presidential debate between the sitting president Mahmoud Ahmadinejad and his rival Mir-Hossein Mousavi, Ahmadinejad reiterated that his country's decision to release the fifteen British sailors was made after having received a letter of apology from the former British prime minister.
 The following day, Fars News Agency published a copy of a letter claimed to be a British apology.